grantcolley/tradeserver/README.md

 ```

 #### NotificationHub
-The application uses [DipSocket](https://github.com/grantcolley/dipsocket), a lightweight publisher / subscriber implementation using WebSockets, for sending and receiving notifications to and from clients.
+The application uses [DipSocket](https://github.com/grantcolley/dipsocket), a lightweight publisher / subscriber implementation using WebSockets, for sending and receiving notifications to and from clients and servers.
 The [NotificationHub](https://github.com/grantcolley/tradeserver/blob/master/src/DevelopmentInProgress.TradeServer.StrategyRunner.WebHost/Notification/Publishing/NotificationHub.cs) inherits the abstract class [DipSocketServer](https://github.com/grantcolley/dipsocket/blob/master/src/DipSocket/Server/DipSocketServer.cs) to manage client connections and channels.
 A client e.g. a running instance of [tradeview](https://github.com/grantcolley/tradeview), establishes a connection to the server with the purpose of running or monitoring a strategy on it.
 The strategy registers a DipSocket channel to which multiple client connections can subscribe.
 The strategy broadcasts notifications (e.g. live trade feed, buy and sell orders etc.) to the client connections.
 The [NotificationHub](https://github.com/grantcolley/tradeserver/blob/master/src/DevelopmentInProgress.TradeServer.StrategyRunner.WebHost/Notification/Publishing/NotificationHub.cs) overrides the OnClientConnectAsync and ReceiveAsync methods.

 ```C#
           public async override Task OnClientConnectAsync(WebSocket websocket, string clientId, string strategyName)